kbenhamouche/vcn-demo/README.md

 	2.3 - One (1) GSLB service will be configured to reach the private VS (other VS associated to public cloud can be added manually)

-3- SOON - NSX Datacenter for network automation and software defined firewall (micro-segmentation, IDS/IPS)

-	3.1 - in progress

 NOTE: Before to start, be sure that you understand the terraform files and provide the following requirements.